 - First job: All customer service.
 Nothing creative.
 Completely soul-sucking.
 Needed to get out.
 Worked on some graphic design on the side and built up software knowledge and a portfolio.

 - Second job: Job description was mostly customer service, but they did need somebody who knew basic graphic design to help with some basic stuff.
-Pay was drastically lower, but took it anyway.
+Pay was drastically lower, but took it anyway for the resume fodder.

 - Fourth job: I worked at a sign shop for a few months, which was all graphic design, but super low level stuff.

 - Fifth job: Combined the design and customer service experience to snag a position managing advertising for a pretty big company.

 - Sixth job: Here I am today!!!
 I work for an awesome company that is actually (gasp!) ok with me taking some time to travel.

 It was tough to make choices and moves until the student loan debt was paid off.
 When you’re heavy into debt, you need to focus on paying it off.
 I was, however, able to work on my career concurrently.
 If you’re in a position you don’t like, why not work on making incremental changes today that will lead you into a better place?
 It may be slow going, but it’s important to take the long view and realize that in the grand scheme of things, the pain you will go through in improving your life will be worthwhile.

 If you work remotely, you’re able to work anywhere you want.
 Why not travel while working at the same time?
 You don’t have to give up a paycheck in order to travel!